 More details about information that GPs can access is available on the Queensland Health Website

-Requests for patient information can also be obtained from the Gold Coast Hospital and Health Service by completing the CONSENT FOR RELEASE OF PATIENT INFORMATION.
+Patient information can also be obtained from the Gold Coast Hospital and Health Service by completing the CONSENT FOR RELEASE OF PATIENT INFORMATION.
 Further information on how to request patient information can be found here.

 Important hospital contacts

-Preferred telephone number for referrals to GCUH emergency department
+Preferred telephone number for referrals to GCUH emergency department.

 The best number for phone referrals to the Gold Coast University Hospital emergency department is 07 5687 5201.
 Your call will be answered by a consultant allocated in the ‘resuscitation pod’ who will record the details in the Emergency Department Information System (EDIS) and post a notice to the rest of the team.